 - Birth to 5: Watch Me Thrive! is a coordinated federal effort to encourage healthy child development, universal developmental and behavioral screening for children, and support for the families and providers who care for them.
 Click here for resources that address the importance of developmental and behavioral screening, how to talk to parents, where to go for help, and how to select the most appropriate screening tool for the population served.

 Virginia’s Foundation Blocks for Early Learning have been revised!

 - Virginia’s Foundation Blocks for Early Learning: Comprehensive Standards for Four-Year-Olds were revised to include the content areas of visual arts and music.
 Click here to download the new standards.
-Those classrooms serving children under four can refer to the Milestones of Child Development.
+Those classrooms serving children under four can refer to the Milestones of Child Development (revised 2013).